-A personal injury lawyer can help you examine and investigate a wrongful death case and discover evidence that can be especially challenging to gather on your own.
+A nursing home abuse lawyer can help you examine and investigate a wrongful death case and discover evidence that can be especially challenging to gather on your own.

 The lawyers at The Millar Law Firm have decades of experience dealing with reluctant litigants.

 We offer free consultations to family members who are burdened with the experience of having a loved one abused or neglected in a nursing home that was supposed to care for them.

 Call us today to schedule a free initial consultation at 770-400-0000.